Introduction

 Basic Concepts

 The basic principle of chromatography involves passing a mixture through a stationary phase, which selectively retains the components of the mixture.
 The components are then eluted from the stationary phase using a mobile phase.
-The separation is achieved based on differences in the components' interactions with the stationary and mobile phases.
+Separation is achieved based on differences in the components' interactions with the stationary and mobile phases.

 Equipment and Techniques